Why we farm

 Laura is a qualified teacher & has a background in curriculum development, renewable energy & permaculture.
 She facilitates eco workshops on regenerative & waste-free living, including the Living Smart community sustainability course hosted by local Governments and NGOs across the south west WA region.

 The lifelong passion that unites us is health; environmental, animal & human.
 We have volunteered & worked around the globe, undertaking extensive training with some of the world's most respected practitioners.
-From a range of schools of thought, we continue to learn how to best regenerate soils, grow vibrant plants, raise happy animals and nurture healthy people.
+From a range of schools of thought we continue to learn how to best regenerate soils, grow vibrant plants, raise happy animals and nurture healthy people.

 How we farm